 Have you seen this video?
 The fantastic video spins how people take even the simplest gifts for granted.
 We should spend more time focusing on the things, gifts and people they have in our lives today then the things we wish we had.
 Instead, focus on the memories you could make with those you love and have in your life already.

 5.)
 The MOST Important Reason….
 Memories Trump Material Things

 Think back to your childhood… What do you immediately think of?
 What comes to your mind?
 For me, I don’t remember everything I wore.
 (Though I do remember those blasted ankle stirrup leggings always tugging down my pencil pants.-Yuck!)
 What memories come to mind are the trips I took with my family.
 My family was blessed to go on lots of trips, some in the camper and some destinations that got us there by plane.
 I remember taking that first humid breath in the Honolulu airport.
 Or, the beautiful watercolors of blue of the Caribbean ocean.
 And of course, our many camping trips to Canada are ones I still take my children on.
 All of these childhood memories are the ones that my sisters and I talk fondly of when we get together.
 Big adventures, everyday adventures, these are the memories are what bind families together.

 How We Did the Coupons Throughout the Year

-Date to the Movies the kiddies were gifted plenty of theater candies, a refillable popcorn bucket and gift card to the movie theater.
+Date to the Movies the kiddies were gifted plenty of theater candies, a refillable popcorn bucket, and a gift card to the movie theater.

 Ice cream Date with Dad turned into an ice cream date with the family.
 I mean, you know the song.
 “I scream, you scream we all scream for…. ice cream.” 😀 We purchased several gift cards to Coldstone and gifted the cards with the coupon.